Vagelos Scholarship Program

 The contribution from these sources is calculated using a formula developed by CSS Profile that takes into account income, assets, number of family members, number of children in college or graduate school programs, state and city of residence, and other factors.

-Effective for the 2019-20 year, all families (of both new and continuing students) whose total annual income falls below $125,000 a year will be assessed a zero contribution from income; there may still be a parental contribution assessed on the family’s assets.
+Beginning with the 2019-2020 academic year, all families (of both new and continuing students) whose total annual income falls below $125,000 a year will be assessed a zero contribution from income; there may still be a parental contribution assessed on the family’s assets.